 It’s critical that you know when new security patches are announced for your operating systems and applications.
 With a managed patching solution, not only will you receive a notification but the patches can be installed immediately, ensuring that you are fully defended at all times.

 Layer 5: Multifactor Authentication

-Multifactor (MFA), or two-factor (2FA), authentication is the new standard that helps ensure only authenticated and authorized users can access your business-critical applications.
+Multifactor (MFA), or two-factor (2FA), authentication is the standard that helps ensure only authenticated and authorized users can access your business-critical applications.
 With the right software, MFA can be applied to any business application, so users have to provide two or more pieces of evidence, or factors, to gain access to sensitive data and applications.
 These solutions offer a level of protection once reserved for the enterprise space, now available at SMB budget prices.

 Layer 6: Email Security

-To defend against the many attacks that enter businesses through email, it’s important to train employees to be on the lookout for phishing and other scams.
+To defend against the many attacks that enter businesses through email, it’s important to train employees to be on the lookout for phishing attacks and other scams.
 You also need to set up robust email security solutions, including setting detailed firewall rules, automatically scanning all internal email traffic, and improving reporting so you always know which accounts have been compromised.

 Layer 7: Threat-Aware Backup and Disaster Recovery